 Also, there are a few additional ways to monetize travel apps, like in-built purchases and subscriptions.
 With in-built purchases, you can sell premium features or even your own traveling merchandise.
 Make your users subscribe and get invaluable traveling insights, tips, and life hacks via your app.

 Find out more about different kinds of mobile app pricing models: How to Choose the Best Pricing Model for Your Mobile App – Tactics and Strategy

-To sum up, travel apps are becoming an essential for most of the tourists and travelers.
-If, you want to be closer to your target audience and stay relevant with technologies, going mobile is a good decision.
+To sum up, travel apps are becoming essential for most of the tourists and travelers.
+If, you want to be closer to your target audience and stay relevant to technologies, going mobile in travel app development is a good decision.